Building Normalizing Flows with Stochastic Interpolants: Stochastic Interpolants and Associated Flows

-\paragraph{Minimum value of the objective.} The equality in~\eqref{eq:minvalue:G} follows by evaluating \eqref{eq:quadra:loss:3} at $\hat v= v$ using $H(v)=0$.
-Notice that instead of $G(\hat v)$, we can use $\E\big[|\hat v_t(I_t(x_0,x_1)) -\partial_t I_t(x_0,x_1)|^2\big]$ as alternative objective since its first variation in $\hat v$ coincides with that of $G(\hat v)$.
+\textbf{Optimality gap.} The argument above shows that we can use $\E\big[|\hat v_t(I_t(x_0,x_1)) -\partial_t I_t(x_0,x_1)|^2\big]$ as alternative objective to $G(\hat v)$ since their first variations coincide.
 However, it should be stressed that this quadratic objective remains strictly positive at $\hat v= v$ in general so it offers no baseline measure of convergence.
-To see why complete the square in~$G(\hat v)$ to write~\eqref{eq:quadra:loss:3} as
+To see why, complete the square in~$G(\hat v)$ to write~\eqref{eq:quadra:loss:3} as